Sample-and-Hold Safety with Control Barrier Functions: Practical Safety from ISSf Perspective

-leading to a possible violation in safety with respect to $\Cc$.
-The traditional approach of addressing this concern is high frequency sampling.
-The idea behind this approach is related to the concept of practical safety, which is formalized in~\cite{AT-VD-RK-YY-AA:22}.
-A system is deemed practically safe if its state can be maintained at a distance arbitrarily close to the original safe set $\Cc$, as long as the sampling frequency is sufficiently high.
-In other words, we can expect the violation of safety to be small if we sample fast enough, as illustrated in Figure.~\ref{fig: Safety Violations}.
+In practice, a typical approach for dealing with sample-and-hold errors is through high frequency sampling, relying on the idea referred to as \textit{practical safety}~\cite{AT-VD-RK-YY-AA:22}.

-Practical safety is a common assumption that is justifiable because of two very reasonable key ideas.
-The first is that under high frequency sampling, the error~$e$ cannot grow too large because the control signal is held for a short duration.
-Then the second idea is that the small error should lead to a smaller violation of safety.
-To better understand the practical safety framework, we wish to mathematically formalize these two ideas.
+A system is deemed practically safe if the states (along the trajectories starting from $\Cc$), can be maintained at a distance arbitrarily close to the original safe set $\Cc$, with a sufficiently high sampling frequency, i.e., violations of safety appear to be minor if we sample fast enough, as illustrated in Figure~\ref{fig practical safety}.